top of page

 • Both visas are designed for non-EU/EEA/Swiss nationals with sufficient passive income to support themselves and their dependents.

-• Ideal for retirees, investors, and people with independent financial means who want to enjoy life in Spain or Portugal without a work permit.
+• They are ideal for retirees, investors, and people with independent financial means who want to enjoy life in Spain or Portugal without a work permit.

 Key Differences

-• Spain NLV: Strictly non-lucrative.
-You’re not allowed to work or run a business while holding this visa/residency permit.
+• Spain NLV: This visa is strictly non-lucrative.
+You’re not allowed to work or run a business while holding this visa or residency permit.

-• Portugal D7 Visa: More flexible.
-You and your dependents may perform economic activities while under this visa/residency permit (but that income doesn’t count toward meeting the minimum passive income requirement).
+• Portugal D7 Visa: This option is more flexible.
+You and your dependents may perform economic activities while under this visa or residency permit.
+However, that income doesn’t count toward meeting the minimum passive income requirement.

 2. Financial Requirements